dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 This approach entails:
 - Understand what changed between Archipelago releases in composer.json
-- Understand what is different between the current Archipelago release(vanilla) and your own/live (custom) composer.json.
+- Understand what is different between the current (vanilla)  Archipelago releaseand your own/live (custom) composer.json.
-- And use this super power/new knowledge to approach the update in a simpler/consistent way.
+- And use this superpower/new knowledge to approach the update in a simpler/consistent way.

 To be able to do this we will introduce a new tool named [jd](https://github.com/josephburnett/jd#command-line-usage).
-Note: you don't need to run this tool to follow the upgrade steps, we already did this for you, but: learning how to `diff` a JSON file (as is composer.json) or even a YAML file (e.g when comparing Drupal configurations) is good goal if you are in charge of supporting/maintinging a live instance of Archipelago.
+Note: you don't need to run this tool to follow the upgrade steps, we already did this for you, but: learning how to `diff` a JSON file (as is composer.json) or even a YAML file (e.g when comparing Drupal configurations) is a good goal if you are in charge of supporting/maintinging a live instance of Archipelago.

-in concrete, to exemplify the approach.
-The following command `diffs` two composer.json files (downloaded from https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.4.0/drupal/composer.default.json and https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.5.0/drupal/composer.default.json respectively)
+In concrete, to exemplify the approach, the following command `diffs` two composer.json files (downloaded from https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.4.0/drupal/composer.default.json and https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.5.0/drupal/composer.default.json respectively)

 ```shell
 myself@my-server ~ % jd -set composer.default-1.4.0.json composer.default-1.5.0.json